-“So, by negotiating, they in fact gave us de facto recognition,” Prince Michael said.
+Sealand took this as a sign that their state was finally being taken seriously.
+“By negotiating, they in fact gave us de facto recognition,” Prince Michael said.

-Sealand’s existence still wasn’t entirely secure.
+However, Sealand’s existence still wasn’t entirely secure.
 In the 1980s, the United Nations Convention on the Law of the Sea extended the U.K.’s territorial waters to include the fort.
-And the U.K. Foreign Office has flatly denied Sealand’s legitimacy since the fort “cannot constitute a separate independent state since it has none of the characteristics of a state.”
+And the U.K. Foreign Office flatly denied Sealand’s legitimacy since the fort “cannot constitute a separate independent state since it has none of the characteristics of a state.”

-Despite this, Sealand is still going strong — to this day.
+Despite this, Sealand is still standing today.

-The Principality of Sealand Today
+The Principality Of Sealand Today